Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning: Preliminaries

+where the TD target value $y=r+\gamma \max _{u^{\prime}} Q_{tot}\left(s^{\prime}, u^{\prime} ; \theta^{-}, \phi^{-}\right)$ and $\theta^{-}$, $\phi^{-}$ are the target network parameters copied periodically from the current network and kept constant for a number of iterations.
 However, the monotonicity constraint limits the mixing network's expressiveness, which may fail to learn in non-monotonic cases \citep{mahajan2020maven} \citep{rashid2020weighted}.
 Table \ref{nonmatrix} shows a non-monotonic matrix game that violates the monotonicity constraint.
 This game requires both robots to select the first action 0 (actions are indexed from top to bottom, left to right) in order to catch the reward 12; if only one robot selects action 0, the reward is -12.
 QMIX may learn an incorrect $Q_{tot}$ which has an incorrect argmax action as shown in Table~\ref{nonmatrix_qmix}.